Brad Pitt A No-Show At Oscars, Dramatic Weight Loss After Angelina Jolie Split

 — EconoMaldives (@EconoMaldives) February 27, 2017

-Attending his first awards show since the split from Jolie last year, Brad Pitt introduced his film Moonlight as the best picture nominee to much applause at last month’s Golden Globes ceremony.
+Attending his first awards show since the split from Jolie last year, Brad Pitt introduced Moonlight as the Best Picture nominee to much applause at last month’s Golden Globes ceremony.
 But what surprised his fans the most was the fact that Pitt, who has rarely made public appearances since the split, had lost lots of weight.

-While many fans were hoping to see catch a glimpse of Brad Pitt at Sunday’s Oscars, unfortunately he was a no-show.
-Yahoo reported that Brad Pitt was just one of a significant number of A-list celebrities who didn’t show up to this year’s Oscars ceremony, including George Clooney, Will Smith, Rachel McAdams, and Jennifer Lawrence.
+While many fans were hoping to see catch a glimpse of Brad Pitt at Sunday’s Oscars, unfortunately, he was a no-show.
+Yahoo Celebrity reported that Brad Pitt was just one of a significant number of A-list celebrities who didn’t show up to this year’s Oscars ceremony, including George Clooney, Will Smith, Rachel McAdams, and Jennifer Lawrence.
 Even Pitt’s ex-wife Angelina Jolie was nowhere to be seen at this year’s awards ceremony.

 A source close to Brad Pitt confirmed to Us Magazine that the Fight Club actor has “lost a bunch of weight” since last September’s headline-making split from Jolie.